ept-team/equinor-ctf-2022/writeups/Pwn/heap/coldboots/README.md

     b'Child terminated with signal = 0x6 (SIGABRT)\n'
 ```

 We are getting alignment issues as we are trying to "allocate" a tcache chunk which is not aligned the way heap chunks usually are. it's a 16 byte alignment so we need to subtract 8 to get it right.
-This will overwrite one 64bit word before the RIP, which is the stored stack base pointer, RBP.
+This will overwrite one 64bit word before the RIP, which is the stored stack base pointer, RBP, of the previous stack frame.
 That's usually fine, so let's try:

 Let's even try with a ROP chain while we're at it.